appjonathan/pipeline-one-js/README.md

 # pipeline-one-js
-this is a basic example of github pipeline
+this is a basic example of github pipeline with js